Configure and use Sorts on your own | Fluid Attacks Help

 Specifications on using the CI/CD mode

-The CI/CD mode can help developers use Sorts to analyze a commit that is pushed to a repository and check what is the probability that the files that are in the commit are vulnerable.
-Based on the mean probability of all the files in the commit, Sorts can update the rules for allowing the commit to be merged with the main branch in order to give more risky files the attention the user deems necessary.
+Sorts' CI/CD mode analyzes a commit that is pushed to a repository and checks what the probabilities are for the files that are in the commit to be vulnerable.
+Based on the mean vulnerability probability of all the files in the commit, Sorts can update the rules for allowing the commit to be merged within the main branch in order to give more risky files the attention the user deems necessary.

-In order to use Sorts CI/CD mode correctly you will need a configuration file where you can specify how Sorts will handle the commits it analyzes.
-By default, Sorts will look for a file called sorts_config.yaml located in the root of your repository, however you can also specify the file path by using the --config flag.
-The file needs to be written in yaml format.
+To use this mode correctly, you need a configuration file to specify Sorts' behavior.
+By default, Sorts looks for a file called sorts_config.yaml located in the root of your repository.
+However, you can also specify the file path by using the --config flag.
+The file needs to be written in YAML format.
 The following is an example of a valid configuration file:

 ci: